 - 4. To add the new rule, click beside an existing rule.
 A new rule will be added directly below the existing rule - 5.
 Specify the rule parameters: - Match: Select the match criteria: Request URI, From header URI, or To header URI. - Rule: Enter the rule, making sure to adhere to the format outlined below. - Primary: Select the primary ICP to route the call. - Secondary: Select the secondary ICP to route the call (if applicable). - Description: Type a description of the rule (optional entry). - 6.
-After you have specified the rule parameters, you can do the following: - To move the rule up the list, click 1. - To move the rule down the list, click ★. - 7.
+After you have specified the rule parameters, you can do the following: - To move the rule up the list, click 1. - 7.
 Click Save.